A new Android banking trojan can stay connected with its command & control servers, even after infected devices have gone dormant.

 Once Doze is activated, the Android operating system restricts applications’ access to the network and other services on the phone to conserve battery…

-…that is, unless it’s included in the Battery Optimizations exceptions whitelist.
+…that is, unless it’s included in the Battery Optimizations exceptions allow-list.

 Therein lies the rub.
-A malicious program simply needs to add itself to that whitelist.
+A malicious program simply needs to add itself to that allow-list.

 To accomplish that aim, variants of the trojan Android.Fakebank.B are leveraging social engineering techniques.
 Specifically, they’re invoking REQUEST_IGNORE_BATTERY_OPTIMIZATIONS, a permission which is automatically approved and which causes a pop-up message to display to the user.